 Opting for private insurance means that your employer will provide a contribution towards your policy.

 A policy for private health insurance in Germany is individually calculated based on perceived risk, and has nothing to do with your gross salary.
-Which is often why higher earners are better off going private.

 There are some exceptions and loopholes but it is extremely complex and beyond the scope of this article.